“We’re a serious organization.”

 “Yeah, and I’d like to climb the Bromo, that’d be cool.”

 “Yeah, and shall we learn to surf?
 Let’s take lessons!”

 In this example, can you feel the energy splashing off your screen?
 The ‘yes and’ attitude offers many more possibilities.
 After doing this exercise, people understand much better that we are more often in the ‘yes but’ position than in the ‘yes and’ position and the effect of that, when you are looking for new solutions.

 Now that you have made your colleagues aware of the existence of idea killers, this does not mean that it no longer occurs.
 That is why it is important to keep drawing attention to it.
 This can be done in a few playful ways:

 - The Ideekiller Poster: you can place it in meeting rooms or hang it up in a room in a large format.
-This way you can keep everyone up to date.
-You can download the poster here on A4 format and here on A1 format.
+Contact us and we are happy to send you our Idea Killer Poster!

 - Yes but Coin jar: Give all your colleagues a bag of coins at the start of an initiative.
 Does an idea-killer come out of someone’s mouth?
 Hoppa, coin in the jar!
 Is your bag empty?
 Then you really have something to explain to the rest of your colleagues.
 A great way to determine how often we express idea killers and to keep recognising them, both to others and to yourself.